Although I grew up in the heat and humidity of summers in New Jersey, my extended stay in the Pacific Northwest has turned me into a wimp.

 Cooking becomes a real chore, not joyful, just tedious.
 Well, except when I make a great Cold Cashew Nut Sauce Noodle Salad Gluten-Free of course.

 Having to teach a class to teens in the midst of the heat wave?

 That is always fun.

-I love to teach, love kids and getting them to understand the whys and hows of turning great fresh organic foods into a meal excites my locavore heart.
+I love to teach.
+Love kids understanding the whys and hows of turning great fresh, organic foods into a meal truly excites my locavore heart.

 But having to cook again when I get home, not so much.

 Maybe it’s because the Coop has air conditioning, and my home kitchen doesn’t?

 Excited didn’t begin to describe how I felt when I was chosen.
 I’ve wanted a mandoline for years.
 No other tool makes slicing incredibly thin slices, julienne and waffle cuts as easy as a mandoline.

 Even with years of knife skills and training under my belt, no way would I be able to do that thin consistently.